langchain-ai/chat-langchain/instructions.md

 **Guidelines:**
 - Prefer `head -N` or `rg -C` before `cat`; output is truncated for very large reads.
+- If a previous tool result was offloaded to `/large_tool_results/<id>`, use this tool to read that path first (e.g. `head -200 /large_tool_results/<id>`) to recover the search results, then read the docs pages it lists.
+An unread offload stub counts as zero retrieval.
 - Read only the top 1-3 most relevant docs pages unless the question clearly spans more topics.
 - Convert filesystem paths to public URLs by removing `.mdx`: `/oss/python/langgraph/streaming.mdx` -> `https://docs.langchain.com/oss/python/langgraph/streaming`.